 Federal Trade Commission Act, Section 5 Unfair or Deceptive

-- Standards used to assess whether a business act or practice is considered unfair or deceptive.
+- Standards that can be used to assess whether a business act or practice is considered unfair or deceptive.

-- Interplay between the FTC Act and other applicable consumer protection statutes such as the Gramm-Leach-Bliley Act.
+- The interplay between the FTC Act and other applicable consumer protection statutes such as the Gramm-Leach-Bliley Act.

 - Examination procedures for determining compliance in accordance with FTC standards, including risk assessment procedures that should be followed to determine whether transaction testing is warranted.

 - Best practices for documenting an FTC Act violation case.

 - Corrective actions that should be considered for violations of Federal Trade Commission Act Section 5.